Yuguang Street Church: Brief history

 In the early 20th century an Anglican church was built on the premises of the British consulate in Dalian.
-In 1928 the second-generation church building was built by a joint effort of the Church of England and the Anglican-Episcopal Church of Japan, and named Dalian Anglican Church.
+In 1928 the second-generation church building was built by a joint effort of the Church of England and the Anglican-Episcopal Church of Japan.
+It was named Dalian Anglican Church.
 Services were held in English and Japanese.
 The church belonged to the North China Diocese of the Anglican-Episcopal Province of China.

-At the end of the Second World War, all Japanese-owned buildings were confiscated by the Chinese, the religious buildings were never used as such; as Britain owned half of the church, it was left as a Christian church and was renamed "Yuguang Street Church".
+At the end of the Second World War, all Japanese-owned buildings were confiscated by the Chinese.
+As Britain owned half of the church, it was left as a Christian church and was renamed "Yuguang Street Church".
 During the Cultural Revolution of 1966-1977 when all religious activities were suppressed, the stained glass windows were smashed broken and the church was used as a place for children's activities.

 As Christian services restarted in the early 1980s, the church came under the post-denominational China Christian Council.
+It came under the control of the Dalian Three-Self Patriotic Movement (TSPM) in 1986.

 In 2001, it was listed as one of Dalian City's 100 or so Protected Historical Buildings.
+It is still listed as such in 2026.